On this page, you will find not-for-profit groups focused on ocular melanoma:

 "The ultimate goal of the Eye Tumor Research Foundation is to improve patient care by improving methods of diagnosis and treatment of the affected patient."

-Ocular melanoma is a part of the following organization's melanoma research support:
+Ocular melanoma is a part of the following U.S.-based organizations' melanoma research support:

 "MRA supports both individual investigator and collaborative team projects focused on translational, innovative research that will impact the prevention, diagnosis, staging, and treatment of melanoma in the near and intermediate future."
-[Place 'uveal' in keyword search on grant awards page.]
+[Provide 'uveal' as "keyword" entry to filter search results on this grant awards page.]

 >> Collaborative Ocular Oncology Group (U.S. and Canada)

 "The Collaborative Ocular Oncology Group (COOG) is the largest collaborative working group in North America of ocular and medical oncologists specialized in the treatment of patients with intraocular cancers, currently focusing on uveal melanoma.
 The COOG comprises more than 25 leading academic and private ocular oncology centers of excellence and has been continually funded by the National Cancer Institute for over a decade."

 "A major strength of the Liverpool Ocular Oncology Research Group (LOORG) is this capability to join forces with ocular oncology clinicians, medical oncologists, pathologists, medical statisticians, basic scientists, and industry to ensure that the research it conducts addresses the key questions that aims to bring about improved survival and quality of life for ocular oncology patients."